 There has been a lot of talk over the past couple years about whether email is dying.
 After all, consumers spend more time on social media than they do almost anything else outside of working or sleeping – it is estimated the average person will spend 5 years and 4 months of their life checking out social media.
 Who has time left over for checking email?

 Even though email as a digital platform has a lot of competition, it still has a vital role in holding up the brand-consumer bridge.
 People do want to know when special deals come up, whether they take advantage or not.
 They do want to improve their own lives, careers, and health – if your email can help them do it in less than a minute, it’s of value.
 People do want to stay current in the areas they are interested in, which means B2B brands especially have a huge opportunity to gain interest with well-curated and thoughtfully created content.

 This popular post offers simple, actionable tips for transforming your email messaging from ignored to awaited.
 And demonstrates, the marketers who believe email is dead are those that aren’t keeping up with email’s ongoing evolution.
 It’s not dead.
 It’s different.

 This past year, mobile usage has skyrocketed.
-In 2018, it’s not going to be just about mobile phones and tablets, but also smartwatches and wearables, which means email is going to have to keep evolving.
-This is one of 2017’s best email marketing posts on how to up your email strategy by marketing for mobile.
+Next year, it’s not going to be just about mobile phones and tablets, but also smartwatches and wearables, which means email is going to have to keep evolving.
+This is one of the best email marketing posts on how to up your email strategy by marketing for mobile.
 A different device requires a unique approach.
 Refining your email messaging for mobile may be one of the easiest ways to improve your email metrics.